redox-os/book/src/developer-faq.md

 Sometimes required or preferred for accessing hardware, or for carefully optimized hot spots.

-Reasons to use Assembly instead of Rust:
+Reasons to use Assembly instead of a higher level programming language:

 - Deal with low-level things (those that can't be handled by Rust)
 - Writing constant time algorithms for cryptography